kalyanidhanwada/Face-Recognition/README.md

-# Face-Recognition
+# Face-Features-Recognition
-It is a face, eyes, and smile recognition project for detecting the features of a face in an image.
+A lot of times these days we see faces being while we upload an image in facebook or any soical platform.
+The source to that is face recognition.
+I was intrigued by the idea and started looking for ways to implement it.This project is about face, eyes, and smile recognition of a face in an image.